dalelotts/angular-bootstrap-datetimepicker/README.md

 [Github](https://github.com/dalelotts/angular-bootstrap-datetimepicker)

-*Read this in other languages: [Spanish](https://github.com/dalelotts/angular-bootstrap-datetimepicker/blob/master/README.es_MX.md)*
+_Read this in other languages: [Spanish](https://github.com/dalelotts/angular-bootstrap-datetimepicker/blob/master/README.es_MX.md)_

+## On Angular 8.x-12.x?

+Use version 4

+`npm install angular-bootstrap-datetimepicker@4`

 ## On Angular 7.x?

-Use install version 3.1.0
+Use version 3

-`npm install angular-bootstrap-datetimepicker@3.1.0`
+`npm install angular-bootstrap-datetimepicker@3`

 ## On Angular 1.x?

 See [angularjs-bootstrap-datetimepicker](https://github.com/dalelotts/angularjs-bootstrap-datetimepicker)

 ## Support the project

 I know this is a tiny component but many people use it in production (high 5 to all of us) - if you happen to use this component please click the star button (at the top of the page) - it means a lot to all the contributors.

 ![](./screenshots/stars.png)